jpclark6/LEData/README.md

 ## Receiving Data

 This is a snippet of how the receiving end handles the light.
-After it senses data is starting to be sent it shifts half a clock cycle to make sure it's reading in the middle of a bit, and then it calculates the next 7 times to read, and then delays and reads until the character is done being sent.
+After it senses that data is starting to be sent it shifts half of a clock cycle to make sure it's reading in the middle of a bit, and then it calculates the next 7 times to sample the light, and then delays and reads until the character is done being sent.
 During this it adds each bit to the variable 'x' and then adds this to the full text string 'text'.

 ```
   if(dataAvailable == true) {